Unpaired Optical Coherence Tomography Angiography Image Super-Resolution via Frequency-Aware Inverse-Consistency GAN: Experimental Evaluation

-Specifically, 296 pairs of fovea-central $HR$ and $LR$ OCTA images (see Fig. \ref{data}) were collected and split in the proportion of 4:1 for training and validation.
-Otherwise, additional 279 groups of paired $HR$ and $LR$ images for the whole area were also purposely collected and used for testing.
-Specifically, each group consisted of one $LR$ and five $HR$. $HR$ images included one fovea-center and four parafovea, which were combined to generate a whole $HR$ 6mm$\times$6mm montage registered to the original $LR$.
-It is also worth noting that most typical OCTA images are fovea-centered in the real world; thus, we only utilized these data for testing.
 In the preprocessing of the training set, the original $LR$ images were upsampled using bicubic interpolation (Fig. \ref{data}.
 A).
 We then cropped 256$\times$256 patches from the upsampled $LR$ images (Fig. \ref{data}.
 B) and corresponding $HR$ images (Fig. \ref{data}.
 C).
 During the training phase, these cropped $LR$ and $HR$ patches were randomly selected and provided to the network in an unpaired manner.
 To prepare a pixel-wise aligned testing dataset for quantitative evaluation, each $LR$ image was paired with an $HR$ image from the same eye of the same patient.
 To account for slight structural changes due to the time interval between capturing the images, registration was performed to align the paired images.
 Thus, to evaluate the performance, the paired images were provided to the model after proper image registration.